Alonem-HG/Alonem-HG/README.md

-# Hi!, my name is Alonso Emmanuel.
+# Hi!, My name is Alonso Emmanuel I'm from Mexico.

-I'm interested in Data Analysis.
+I'm interested in QA tester,
-Currently, I am improving my skills in data analysis with Python and machine learning.
+Currently, I am improving my skills in Selenium with Python.

-You can take a look at my project.
+You can take a look at some of my project.

+For Data Analysis
 - [Human Resource - Data Analysis with python and ML](https://github.com/Alonem-HG/hr-analytics-employee-attrition)

 ### Also can you find me in Linkedin.